Vivos Therapeutics (NASDAQ:VVOS) Lifted to Buy at Zacks Investment Research

-Zacks Investment Research upgraded shares of Vivos Therapeutics (NASDAQ:VVOS) from a hold rating to a buy rating in a research report released on Thursday morning, Zacks.com reports.
-The firm currently has $8.50 price objective on the stock.
+Zacks Investment Research upgraded shares of Vivos Therapeutics (NASDAQ:VVOS) from a hold rating to a buy rating in a research report released on Friday morning, Zacks.com reports.
+They currently have $8.25 price target on the stock.

 According to Zacks, “Vivos Therapeutics Inc. is a medical technology company.
 It engages in the development and commercialization of technology solutions for patients with sleep disordered breathing comprising mild-to-moderate obstructive sleep apnea.
 Vivos Therapeutics Inc. is based in Highlands Ranch, Colorado. “

-Other analysts have also recently issued research reports about the stock.
-Craig Hallum began coverage on shares of Vivos Therapeutics in a research note on Monday, January 11th.
-They set a buy rating and a $12.00 target price for the company.
-Roth Capital began coverage on shares of Vivos Therapeutics in a research note on Tuesday, January 5th.
+Several other equities research analysts have also recently issued reports on the company.
+Roth Capital assumed coverage on Vivos Therapeutics in a research note on Tuesday, January 5th.
+They issued a buy rating and a $12.00 price target for the company.
+Craig Hallum initiated coverage on Vivos Therapeutics in a research report on Monday, January 11th.
 They set a buy rating and a $12.00 target price for the company.

-Vivos Therapeutics (NASDAQ:VVOS) last issued its quarterly earnings data on Thursday, March 25th.
-The company reported ($0.48) earnings per share for the quarter, missing analysts’ consensus estimates of ($0.21) by ($0.27).
-The business had revenue of $3.30 million for the quarter, compared to analyst estimates of $2.92 million.
+Vivos Therapeutics (NASDAQ:VVOS) last released its quarterly earnings results on Thursday, March 25th.
+The company reported ($0.48) EPS for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.21) by ($0.27).
+The company had revenue of $3.30 million for the quarter, compared to analyst estimates of $2.92 million.

-Hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Perkins Capital Management Inc. purchased a new stake in Vivos Therapeutics during the 4th quarter valued at about $118,000.
-Jane Street Group LLC purchased a new stake in Vivos Therapeutics during the 4th quarter valued at about $191,000.
-Walleye Capital LLC purchased a new stake in Vivos Therapeutics during the 4th quarter valued at about $440,000.
+Several hedge funds and other institutional investors have recently bought and sold shares of VVOS.
+Royce & Associates LP acquired a new position in Vivos Therapeutics during the fourth quarter valued at approximately $1,773,000.
 K.J.
-Harrison & Partners Inc purchased a new stake in Vivos Therapeutics during the 4th quarter valued at about $540,000.
-Finally, Royce & Associates LP purchased a new stake in Vivos Therapeutics during the 4th quarter valued at about $1,773,000.
+Harrison & Partners Inc bought a new position in shares of Vivos Therapeutics in the 4th quarter valued at $540,000.
+Walleye Capital LLC acquired a new position in shares of Vivos Therapeutics during the 4th quarter worth $440,000.
+Jane Street Group LLC acquired a new position in shares of Vivos Therapeutics during the 4th quarter worth $191,000.
+Finally, Perkins Capital Management Inc. bought a new stake in shares of Vivos Therapeutics during the 4th quarter worth $118,000.

 Vivos Therapeutics Company Profile